all-in-one-of/snippets/HOU DOP Flip.md

 #### Divergence:
 - Positive values cause particles to spread out, and negative values cause them to clump together.
 #### Surface Tension:
-- Createing the surfacepressure field. fight against gravity trying to put particles in to drop (bostly in places where curvature of shape is bigest).
-Crown Splash, Suction, Avoidance (Houdini 16 Masterclass). *In small scale it can be unstable !!*
+- Createing the surfacepressure field.
+Fight against gravity trying to put particles in to drop (bostly in places where curvature of shape is bigest).
+Crown Splash, Suction, Avoidance (Houdini 16 Masterclass). *In small scale it can be unstable*

 ### [NarrowBand]: